Grouping similar spans and events together

 Database

-To monitor database queries and Redis/memcached commands, use DB semantic convention.
+To monitor database queries and Redis/memcached commands, use the database semantic conventions.

 A minimal DB example: